AdobeDocs/experience-manager-65.en/help/forms/using/synchronizing-adaptive-forms-xfa.md

 >[!NOTE]
 >
 >The fields in the adaptive form that have an incorrect binding (an invalid `bindRef` value in the edit dialog) are also considered as deleted fields.
-If the author does not fix these errors and publish the adaptive form, the field is treated as a normal unbinded adaptive form field and is included in the unbinded section of the output XML file.
+If the author does not fix these errors and publish the adaptive form, the field is treated as a normal unbound adaptive form field and is included in the unbound section of the output XML file.

 ## Downloads {#downloads}